Compactified moduli spaces and Hecke correspondences for elliptic curves with a prescribed $N$-torsion scheme: Application to our moduli problems

-\prop[general-smoothness-PG]{Let $R$ be a ring and $N \geq 1$ be an integer.
-Let $G$ be a finite commutative $R$-group scheme killed by $N$.
-Let $\P$ be an affine \'etale relatively representable moduli problem over $\Ell_R$, which is representable if $N \leq 2$.
-The following are equivalent: \begin{enumerate}[noitemsep,label=(\roman*)] \item There is a flat surjective $R$-scheme $S$ and an elliptic curve $E/S$ such that $G_S$ is isomorphic to $E[N]$. \item There is a faithfully flat \'etale $R$-algebra $R'$ and an elliptic curve $E/R'$ such that $G_{R'}$ is isomorphic to $E[N]$. \item $\MPp{\P,\P_G(N)}$ is smooth surjective over $R$ of relative dimension one. \item $\MPp{\P,\P_G(N)}$ is flat surjective over $R$. \item $\MPp{\P,\P_G(N)}$ is surjective over $R$ and $G$ is an elliptic $N$-torsion group. \end{enumerate} }
+\cor[general-smoothness-equivalence]{Let $R$ be a ring and $N \geq 1$ be an integer.
+Let $G$ be a finite locally free commutative $R$-group scheme killed by $N$.
+Let $\P$ be an affine \'etale relatively representable moduli problem over $R$, which is representable if $N \leq 2$.
+The following are equivalent: \begin{enumerate}[noitemsep,label=(\roman*)] \item There is a flat surjective $R$-scheme $S$ and an elliptic curve $E/S$ such that $G_S$ is isomorphic to $E[N]$ and $\P(E/S) \neq \emptyset$. \item There is a faithfully flat \'etale $R$-algebra $R'$ and an elliptic curve $E/R'$ such that $G_{R'}$ is isomorphic to $E[N]$ and $\P_{E/R'}$ is a surjective $R'$-scheme. \item $\MPp{\P,\P_G(N)}$ is smooth surjective over $R$ of relative dimension one. \item $\MPp{\P,\P_G(N)}$ is flat surjective over $R$. \item $\MPp{\P,\P_G(N)}$ is surjective over $R$. \end{enumerate} Any of these conditions implies that $G$ is a $N$-torsion group. }